dpkirschner/find-me-a-job/docs/milestones/milestone_03.md

 - `GET /agents/{id}/research` → list of `research_notes` for that agent (latest first)

 5) Security and reliability basics
-- Timeouts: page navigation/read limited to ~20–30s
+- Timeouts: Crawl4AI has built-in timeout handling (~30s default)
 - URL validation: allow only `http(s)://`
 - Size caps: truncate stored content at e.g. 100k chars to avoid DB bloat
-- User-agent header: set a polite UA string; respect robots.txt in future milestones
+- Content filtering: Crawl4AI automatically handles clean content extraction
+- Rate limiting: Consider adding delays between scrapes to be respectful

 Agent Graph (Researcher) [~45m]
 - Keep generation behavior the same for normal chat.
-- Add simple intent detection (server-side) for “Research this page: <URL>” or any message containing a URL.
+- Add simple intent detection (server-side) for "Research this page: <URL>" or any message containing a URL.
   - Strategy A (simplest): when `POST /chat` receives a message and detects a URL, respond with a friendly message like:
-    - “Starting background research for <URL>.
-I’ll share notes when it’s done.”
+    - "Starting background research for <URL>.
+I'll share notes when it's done."
     - Then call `/agents/{id}/execute-tool` internally (same process as the UI form) to kick off the job.
   - Strategy B (optional): add a decision node to the researcher graph to decide to call the tool; still schedule it via BackgroundTasks.

 Frontend Tasks (Next.js) [2–3h]
 1) Triggering jobs
-- Add a small input field and button labeled “Research URL”.
+- Add a small input field and button labeled "Research URL".
-- On submit, call `POST /agents/{activeAgentId}/execute-tool` with `{ tool: 'playwright_scrape', url }`.
+- On submit, call `POST /agents/{activeAgentId}/execute-tool` with `{ tool: 'crawl4ai_scrape', url }`.
 - On success, show a small notice with the returned `job_id`.

 2) Job status (simple)